MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Single-Direction Dependency**

 Avoiding the use of the `and` keyword and recursive namespaces to preserve the single-direction dependency concept.
+You cannot even imagine how happy you will be that you have sticked with this concept.

 ## 5. Enhancing Type Safety